Making the Transition to Management

 Published by: LifeWorks,

 You are now a manager or supervisor, or about to become one.
-Your responsibilities have grown, and relationships with colleagues (as well as the organisation’s expectations of you) have changed.
-This period of transition may feel exhilarating, but also unsettling — adapting to your new role will take time.
+Your responsibilities have grown, and relationships with co-workers (as well as the organization’s expectations of you) have changed.
+This period of transition may feel exhilarating, but also unsettling — adapting to your new role will take time!

 Much of your success as a manager will depend on the relationships you build with peers, employees, and company leaders.
 To succeed, you will need to earn the respect of all these groups, and you must now learn to think like a manager as well.

 An ineffectual managerial style can lower productivity and morale, increase complaints, and lead to product and quality problems.
 As you work to find a supervisory style that feels comfortable for you and your employees, remember some of the managers you have worked for in the past.
 Consider which managers were most effective, and which behaviours or approaches seemed counterproductive.
 This can be useful as you start to develop your own style.

 Here are a few common pitfalls new managers encounter:

 Oversupervising.
 Micromanaging is sure to alienate employees, so try to lead without being heavy-handed, exercising power and authority only when absolutely necessary.
 Setting up specific check-in times to make sure that an assignment is on track will help you give an employee more autonomy.
 Also, when possible, focus on required project outcomes when assigning work, and allow employees to work toward those goals in ways that best suit their skills and work style.